 Still Can't Decide?

 Sill confused about which test to take?
-Speak to the admissions advisor at the school you are applying.
+Speak to the admissions team at the school where you are applying.
 They will be able to answer any questions you have and tell you which test is required.
 If you can take either test, you should make a decision based on your own strengths.